natbusa/geo-services.scikit-learn/README.md

 You’ll see how geographical analyses enable a wide range of services, from location-based recommenders to advanced security systems, and you’ll learn how to package data-driven applications based on geographical data and expose these insights as (micro) services.

+### Important
+Make sure you are not running other applications, when running this tutorial.

+In particular,
+make sure that ports **8888** and **5000** are free,
+and no other application or local jupyter installs is running on that port.

+On Linux and Mac,
+If you want to find and kill the process (please do this *after* saving your work)
+`lsof -i4TCP:8888`, and `lsof -i4TCP:5000`, if the port is kept by another process, then the PID (process id) number to `kill` is the second field from the provided `lsof` command.

+On Windows, please check the following url:  http://stackoverflow.com/questions/48198

 ### Download
 Download the zip file or clone using git.